HQarroum/circular-linked-list/README.md

 }
 ```

 The iterator created by `list_make_iterator` will iterate over each node continuously, meaning that unless the list is empty, the iteration will loop undefinitely, since the list is circular.
+This is why we used a counter in the above example to stop the iteration at the end of the list.

 You can however write your own iterator functions that will choose how to iterate over the list.